-“Butt lust buddies,” he pinched my butt as we walked up to the cabin.
+“Butt lust buddies,” he pinches my butt as we walk up to the cabin.

-After breakfast we were sitting around when a vehicle drove up.
-It was the Sheriff and Cheryl Ann.
+After breakfast we’re siting around when a vehicle drives up.
+It’s the Sheriff and Cheryl Ann.

 “I’m getting that feeling again, Scott.
-I don’t like all the deception.”
+I don’t like these deceptions.”

 “You’ll be okay.
 Just act innocent.”

 Mrs. Watt answers the Sheriff’s knock.